Gavin-M8/startup/README.md

 ### Key features

-- Quotes are displayed in the header.
+- Quotes are displayed on the home page.
-- Users can log in to use application and view their saved recipes and other users' saved recipes.
+- Users can log in to use application to generate recipes and see who else has generated recipes.
-- In the ingredients section, users can select which ingredients they want to include in the recipe generator as well as add new ingredients to the ingredient library.
+- In the ingredients section, users can select which ingredients they want to include in the recipe generator.
-- In the recipe generator section, users can generate recipes with the selected ingredients, edit the recipes, and save the recipes to their account's library.
+- In the recipe generator section, users can generate recipes with the selected ingredients and save the recipes to their account's library.

 ### Technologies